 Finding one for sale and the price of buying one depends on where you live.
-In some countries they’re more readily available and cheaper than in others.
+In some countries, they’re more readily available and cheaper than in others.
 A good way to get in contact with a reputable guinea pig breeder is to ask your veterinarian or look online.
 Make sure to always check the reviews of the breeder to ensure that they properly care for the animals and adhere to proper breeding ethics.

-On average, you can expect to pay around $40 for a Texel Guinea Pig but you also have to keep in mind the recurring costs (food, vet care, toys, etc) which costs around $40 a month.
+On average, you can expect to pay around $40 for a Texel Guinea Pig but you also have to keep in mind the recurring costs (food, vet care, toys, etc) which cost around $40 a month.

 Another good option is to look around in shelters.
 This is usually cheaper and by doing so you’re rescuing a guinea pig.

 - Cocker Spaniel Puppies for Sale in Georgia: 6 Breeders (2022) - September 28, 2022

 - Cocker Spaniel Puppies for Sale in Illinois: 9 Breeders (2022) - September 19, 2022